 Single-Tooth Dental Implants

 If only one tooth is missing, a single-tooth dental implant is recommended when possible.
-This is a standalone tooth replacement that looks and function just like a natural tooth.
+This is a standalone tooth replacement that looks and functions just like a natural tooth.

 If multiple teeth are missing, a fixed bridge supported by one or more dental implants can offer a secure replacement, without needing a separate implant post for each missing tooth.

-Implant-supported dentures are a highly beneficial solution for patients with several missing or severely damaged teeth.
+Implant-supported dentures, such as the All-on-4 dental implant method, are a highly beneficial solution for patients with several missing or severely damaged teeth.
 They offer a more life-like replacement compared to traditional dentures.

 What to Expect from the Implant Placement Procedure